garciart/network-automation/exercises/README.md

 -----

-## Get the operating system version of the device.
+## Get the operating system version of the device

 There are several ways to get the operating system's name and version of a Cisco device.